rtuechsen/smartplug/README.md

 For Debugging React Components in a browser the [React Developer Tools](https://react.dev/learn/react-developer-tools) might be helpful.
 Run `sudo bash deploy_production.sh` to deploy using nginx.
 Currently one has to open [](https://localhost:80).
 The scripts for starting the server in development or production mode can be stopped using `Ctrl+C`.
 If clients are still connected (i.e. SSE is connected), aborting might not happen immediately.
 In production the webserver is run as systemctl under the name `gunicorn`.
-If any conflicts occur during debugging, you can check the status using `sudo systemctl status gunicorn` and stop the service using `sudo systemctl stop gunicorn`.
+If any conflicts occur during debugging, you can check the status using `sudo systemctl status gunicorn --no-pager --full` and stop the service using `sudo systemctl stop gunicorn`.

 ## WSL